Fires Leave Thousands Of Asylum-Seekers On Greek Island Homeless

 "There's no excuse for violent reactions to coronavirus health protocols and checks," he said, "especially when it leads to this kind of unrest."

-Greek government spokesman Stelios Petsas told reporters on Wednesday that only unaccompanied minors will be able to leave lesbos for the Greek mainland.
+Greek government spokesman Stelios Petsas told reporters on Wednesday that only unaccompanied minors will be able to leave Lesbos for the Greek mainland.
 He accused migrants of setting more fires at the camp on Wednesday night.

 "Some people don't respect the country hosting them," he said.